mcellteam/mcell/libmcell/documentation/generated/classes.rst

   | must not be set.
 The array passed as this argument must have as its items a pair of floats (time, rate).

 * | **is_intermembrane_surface_reaction**: bool = False
+  | Experimental, see addintinal explanation in 'fwd' rate.
   | Then set to true, this is a special type of surface-surface reaction that
   | allows for two surface molecules to react when they are on different geometrical objects.
   | This support is limited for now, the reaction rule must be in the form of A + B -> C + D